 Hafford-Letchfield, T., Higgins, M (2005) Mentoring for Success; a study of the effectiveness of work based mentoring to support students on an employment based undergraduate social work programme.
 Unpublished report presented to stakeholders and employers in South East London.

-Hafford-Letchfield, Trish and Willis, Paul and Almack, Katharine and Simpson, Paul (2016) Developing an LGB T&I inclusive environment for older people living in care homes: Community Advisors Assessment and Development Tool.
+Hafford-Letchfield, Trish and Willis, Paul and Almack, Katharine and Simpson, Paul (2016) Developing an inclusive environment for LGB T&I for older people living in care homes: final report on the pilot project and resource pack.
+Project Report.
 Middlesex University, London, UK.
+(Accepted/In press)

-Hafford-Letchfield, Trish and Willis, Paul and Almack, Katharine and Simpson, Paul (2015) Developing an LGBTI inclusive environment for older people living in care homes: findings from a scheme using LGBTI community advisors in England, UK.
-In: Transgressing Boundaries and the Intersection of Sexualities in Social Work 1st International Conference, 18-19 Aug 2016, University of Applied Sciences and Arts Northwestern Switzerland Location: Olten, Switzerland.
+Hafford-Letchfield, Trish and Willis, Paul and Almack, Katharine and Simpson, Paul (2016) Developing an LGB T&I inclusive environment for older people living in care homes: community advisors assessment and development tool.
+Middlesex University, London, UK.

 February - September 2015, Health Education North Central and East London Health Education North Central and East London (HE NCEL) Project Lead: Embedding person-centred care across the undergraduate nursing and midwifery curricula through the use of digital stories, Trish Hafford-Letchfield (Project Lead) with Asanka Dayananda.
 Project Value £50k